 How to use it

-This proverbial phrase is used in contexts or situations, which involve calling out hypocrisy or criticizing somaeone for a flaw that they have themselves.
+This proverbial phrase is used in contexts or situations, which involve calling out hypocrisy or criticizing someone for a flaw that they have themselves.
 It is most effective in scenarios where the hypocrisy is evident and obvious.
-Typically, it is used in a humourous way to avoid a tone that may seem confrontational or accusatory.
+Typically, it is used in a humorous way to avoid a tone that may seem confrontational or accusatory.
 The following accounts for various modern contexts, where the proverb may be used.

 This proverb may be used in public discourse, calling out a public or influential figure.